iamckn/wireguard_ansible/README.md

 You can then move them to your clients using scp.

-Assuming you're using the first client config (one.conf), copy it to to **/etc/wireguard/** and you can start using the VPN tunnel on your client.
+Assuming you're using the first client config (one.conf), copy it to **/etc/wireguard/** and you can start using the VPN tunnel on your client.

 To bring up the VPN interface
 ```bash